We are the Lead Local Flood Authority (LLFA) as defined by the Flood and Water Management Act 2010 and the Flood Risk Regulations 2009.

 If the completed works differs from your proposals and what we have consented for, the works will be deemed as unconsented works.
 We may request that the structure is removed and the watercourse reinstated to its original condition.
 Failure to comply may result in enforcement actions in contravention of Section 23 of the Land Drainage Act 1991, you may be liable, on conviction, to a fine not exceeding level 5 on the standard scale; and to a further fine of up to £40 for every day on which the contravention is continued after conviction.

-What if you failed to meet the conditions?
+If you failed to meet the conditions

 If you failed to meet any of the conditions stated on Consent Certificate and consequently committed further offences or breached environmental laws, we will report this to the relevant enforcement authority.